Live call analytics and agent assist for your contact center with Amazon language AI services

 Each call processing session runs until the call ends.
 Any session that lasts longer than the maximum duration of an AWS Lambda function invocation (15 minutes) is automatically and seamlessly transitioned to a new ‘chained’ invocation of the same function, while maintaining a continuous transcription session with Amazon Transcribe.
 This function chaining repeats as needed until the call ends.
 At the end of the call the function creates a stereo recording file in Amazon S3.

 Another Lambda function, the Call Event Processor, fed by Kinesis Data Streams, processes and enriches call metadata and transcription segments.
 The Call Event Processor integrates with the (optional) Agent Assist services.
-By default, LCA agent assist is powered by Amazon Lex and Amazon Kendra using the open source QnABot on AWS solution.
+By default, LCA agent assist is powered by Amazon Lex, Amazon Kendra, and Amazon Bedrock using the open source QnABot on AWS solution.
 Alternatively you can opt to provide your own agent assist bot or custom agent assist logic in the form of an AWS Lambda function.
-The Call Event Processor also invokes the (optional) Transcript Summarization lambda when the call ends, to generate a summary of the call from the full transcript.
+The Call Event Processor also invokes the Transcript Summarization lambda when the call ends, to generate a summary of the call from the full transcript.

 The Call Event Processor function interfaces with AWS AppSync to persist changes (mutations) in DynamoDB and to send real-time updates to logged in web clients.

 The LCA web UI assets are hosted on Amazon S3 and served via CloudFront.
 Authentication is provided by Amazon Cognito.
 In demo mode, user identities are configured in an Amazon Cognito user pool.
 In a production setting, you would likely configure Amazon Cognito to integrate with your existing identity provider (IdP) so authorized users can log in with their corporate credentials.